 05. Ease of Use

-Analytics tools only add value if people use them.
-Assess the user interface during demos or trials – it should be intuitive for HR staff and managers.
+It’s not just about having data, it’s about making sure your team actually uses it.
+Assess the user interface during demos or trials; it should be intuitive for HR staff and managers.
 Modern solutions often include employee self-service portals and mobile apps.

 These increase data accuracy (employees update their info) and engagement (staff can see their time-off balances, for example).
 A user-friendly system encourages adoption, meaning your metrics data stays current.